CommWebTeam/gen_dw_format/table_formatter/README.md

 For consistency, I have tried to format these action functions as so:
 - They take in the html document as the 1st input, the table array as the 2nd input, and the list of tables to edit as the 3rd/4th inputs.
-- They apply their edits to the table itself only through the table array.
+- They apply their edits to the table itself only through the table array, not the html document.
 - They apply their edits to tags outside of the table through the html document.
 - They return an array of two items, the 1st being the edited html document and the 2nd being the table array.